CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

     kubectl apply --validate=false -f https://github.com/cert-manager/cert-manager/releases/download/v1.9.1/cert-manager.yaml
     ```

-10. To create a custom `ClusterIssuer` resource for the `cert-manager` service to use when handling requests for SSL certificates, run the below command in Windows command prompt.
+10. To create a custom `ClusterIssuer` resource for the `cert-manager` service to use when handling requests for SSL certificates, run the below command in the Windows command prompt.

     ```bash